codex-storage/codex-go-bindings/README.md

 #### chunks

-The `chunks` strategy allows to manage the upload by yourself.
-It requires more code but provide more flexibility.
+The `chunks` strategy allows you to manage the upload by yourself.
+It requires more code but provides more flexibility.
 You have to create the upload session, send the chunks and then finalize to get the cid.

 ```go